Don’t be a victim twiceChoose the right attorney!

 When confronting serious injuries in a car accident, an experienced Staten Island car accident lawyer from Greenstein & Milbauer, LLP can help you navigate the legal process and work hard on your behalf while you recover from your injuries.

-Causes of Car Crashes on Staten Island
+Causes of Car Accidents on Staten Island

 Most people will experience a car accident at some point in their life.
 There is a multitude of potential causes that could all implicate a number of different parties.
 Considering all causes is essential to identifying all of the responsible parties—and maximizing your compensation.